fortl/theobject/README.md

+<h1>What's This?</h1>

-TheObject is a set of many small autonomous LEDs driving by Artnet protocol.
+TheObject is a light controller which consist of many small autonomous LEDs.
+It's driving by Artnet protocol and easly connects to many VJ software.